All Episodes

 Millions of people around the world now on Twitter know the name Monica Palmer and William Hartman as two people completely racist and without an understanding of what integrity means or a shred of human decency.

-Now, the two people that they're talking about, Monica Palmer, who was just mentioned there, uh, actually looked at the polling books and precincts in Detroit and rightly pointed out they were out of balance.
+Now, the two people that they're talking about, Monica Palmer, who was just mentioned there, actually looked at the polling books and precincts in Detroit and rightly pointed out they were out of balance.

-And then Jonathan Kinlock, a Democrat on the on the panel, said the discrepancies, well, they're just the result of human error.
+And then Jonathan Kinlock, a Democrat on the panel, said the discrepancies, well, they're just the result of human error, reckless and irresponsible to not certify the results.

 What do you mean?